osklunds/UDPBasedTCPCopyCat/README.md

 - *Hardcoded retransmission timer and send buffer size.* In TCP, these are dynamically adjusted based on the network to ensure maximum speeed.
 With hardcoded values, it may happen that the sender sends either too slow or too fast, resulting in network overload and packet loss.
 - *Slow.* While this protocol does work, it's much slower than the real deal.
-- *Missing scenarios and tests.* The implementation does not handle all variants (e.g. packet loss) in the handshake and shutdown phases.
-It also doesn't handle intentionally incorrect packets, e.g. non-sense sequence numbers or a FIN during the three-way handshake.
+- *Missing scenarios and tests.* The implementation doesn't handle all variants (e.g. packet loss) in the handshake and shutdown phases.
+It also doesn't handle intentionally incorrect packets, e.g. nonsense sequence numbers or a FIN during the three-way handshake.
 - *Many TODOs.*

 **Other ideas I wanna work on:**